volley-llc/arducam/README.md

 Boots the camera.
 * Initializes the following in the camera struct:
  `cam->fd`: the camera's file descriptor.
 `cam->ctrls`: The list of controls belonging to the minicam.
-The control struct includes name and default/min/max values.
+The control struct includes name, as well as default/min/max values.
 `cam->buffer` The memory map which is used to store bits before they are written to an image file.
 * `@param cam_file` the string for the file name of the camera.
 Usually one of the video files in the /dev mount.
 * `@param error` Pointer to an integer which will store the error number on failure.